Al Parker: Personal life

 In 1969, Parker's mother encouraged him to attend the Woodstock Music Festival, believing that it was a classical music festival.
 After he was forced to abandon his mother's new car in the mud along the road leading to the festival, he encountered what he regarded as his first wholly satisfying sexual experience.
 His picture was taken there and appears on the poster collage for the Woodstock concert film released in 1970.

 Parker was one of the interview subjects of Dr. Dean Edell, who reported a surgical procedure that sought to restore Parker's foreskin from his at-birth circumcision.
 The surgery was performed by Dr. Ira Sharlip, a urologist.
 The report was broadcast on television.

 Death

-Parker died in San Francisco.
-His remains were cremated and a memorial service was held at his private residence.
-His ashes were scattered in the ocean near the nude section of San Gregorio State Beach, San Mateo County, California.
+Parker died in San Francisco in 1992 due to AIDS-related complications.

 Legacy

 Parker is the subject of Roger Edmonson's biography Clone: The Life and Legacy of Al Parker Gay Superstar.
 Parker's life is depicted in playwright Drew Sachs' play, aka Al Parker.

+Parker and his legacy on the gay community was the subject of a recent feature in GQ.